neelsoumya/meditator/README.md

 Swami Vivekananda

-Please note that the current whereabouts of the aforementioned people are unknown.
+Current whereabouts of the aforementioned people unknown.